You'll Never Stop Me Loving You: Chart performance

-"You'll Never Stop Me Loving You" debuted on the UK Singles Chart at number 55 on 24 June 1989, peaked at number one three weeks later and for two weeks, becoming Sonia's only number-one single there, and stayed on the chart for 13 weeks, which led the song to rank at number 16 on the national year-end chart.
+"You'll Never Stop Me Loving You" debuted on the UK Singles Chart at number 55 on 24 June 1989, peaking at number one four weeks later for two weeks, becoming Sonia's only number-one single there, and stayed on the chart for 13 weeks, which led the song to rank at number 16 on the national year-end chart.
 In Ireland, the song also topped the chart on which it remained for a total of eight weeks, and peaked within the top ten in other two European nations, Greece and Norway, where it attained number three and ten, respectively.
 It was a top 20 hit in Spain (13), Finland (14) and the Flanders region of Belgium (18), while it culminated at number 20 in its third week out of a 12-week chart run on the German singles chart.
 In addition it missed the top 20 by one place in Switzerland, and peaked within the top 30 in the Netherlands and France.
 On the Pan-Eurochart Hot 100 singles chart compiled by the Music & Media magazine, it debuted at number 41 on 15 July 1989, jumped to number eight the next week, reached number one in its fourth week, and remained on the chart for a total of 20 weeks divided into two segments.
 Much aired on UK radios where it reached number one on the airplay chart, it was present for six weeks on the European Airplay Top 50, with a peak at number 34 in its third week.

 "You'll Never Stop Me Loving You" was a moderate hit in Oceanian markets: in Australia, it entered the ARIA Singles Chart at number 160 in August 1989, reached a peak of number 29 two months later and charted for 17 weeks, while it reached number 43 in New Zealand.
 In the US, "You'll Never Stop Me Loving You" peaked at number 10 on the Billboard Dance Club Play chart in April 1990, and peaked at number 26 on the Billboard 12-inch Singles Sales chart the same month.